-Online Therapy Jobs & Online Counseling Jobs Explained | BetterHelp
+Online Therapy Jobs & Online Counseling Jobs.
+Explained Best For 2020 | BetterHelp

-By Sarah Fader
+By: Sarah Fader

-Reviewer Deborah Horton
+Medically Reviewed By: Deborah Horton

 Therefore, it's important to tailor your "counselor needed" job search to return the best job postings that match your skills and abilities.
 Keep in mind that some platforms hire counselors on an employee basis as a full-time job.
 In other cases, platforms will post their online therapists' jobs for independent providers only.
 As an independent provider or contractor, you're required to account for your earnings, income, and taxes.
-Instead of receiving a W2 as you would at a full-time job -- you'll receive a 1099 or 1099 (MISC) to report your income and file taxes at the end of the year.
+Instead of receiving a W2 as you would at a full-time job, you'll receive a 1099 or 1099 (MISC) to report your income and file taxes at the end of the year.
 As an independent contractor, you'll also provide your own health and life insurance.

 The good news is that there are now online counselor jobs for practicing counselors to expand your practice without having to spend thousands of dollars.
 There are online therapist jobs available on automated platforms like BetterHelp that make the process of expanding so much easier.

 Therapists often see clients in offices where they sit on a couch and talk about their problems.
 You might rent one of those office spaces yourself for this job.
 What if we told you there was another way to help clients get the help they need that didn't involve you sitting in the same room as them?
 There is, and it's called online therapy.
 You have the power to help change a person's life through technology.
 Interested?
 Let's get into how online counseling can become a lucrative career where you practice your craft and help people heal and have a rewarding job.

 Therapy: What Topics Do People Often Discuss With Their Licensed Therapist?

 Therapist discussions related to: Depression

 Therapist discussions related to: Grief